 The first place many people go when they need to send an international money transfer is to their bank.
-While banks can certainly send money overseas for you, their fees are often higher compared to companies that specialize in international money transfers.
+While banks can certainly send money overseas for you, their fees are often higher compared to companies that specialise in international money transfers.
 These money transfer companies focus on international transactions and can offer much better exchange rates than most major banks.
-This means that you save money, and your recipient ends up with more <span style=” color:>bolivianos in their pocket.
+This means that you save money, and your recipient ends up with more bolivianos in their pocket.

 How to send money to Bolivia